Engineering 100-980

 5. Collecting Data

 With everything plugged into the 9V and running, unplug the Arduino from your computer.
 Enjoy the portability of your new breadboard and walk around the building a little bit.
-Get the temperature to change dramatically by putting your sensor board into a freezer.
-Wait for about 2-5 minutes to allow the temperature to adjust.
+Generate some acceleration by (gently) spinning the board or tapping it.

-Once you have a sufficiently long test (1-2 minutes) and can see that there are clear changes in temperature in the file created, you are done with the hardware portion of this lab!
+Once you have a sufficiently long test (1-2 minutes) and can see that there are clear jumps in each of the axes of the acceleration in the file created, you are done with the hardware portion of this lab!

 Before returning all of your equipment, make sure you save your file on your computer!!
 Maybe even upload it and share it with team members so you have a backup!